ShopTalk - Winter Share

 What do I do with all of this food?

 If you feel like you get more than will fit in your fridge, don't worry!
 In general everything in this root cellar will keep best if it's kept around 34F and 95% humidity.
 The closest place to approximate this in your home besides your fridge, is in your garage or an unheated part of your basement.
 A little insulation (foam, sand, blankets) is all you need to make sure that your crops won’t freeze.
 If you have a couple of buckets or boxes to drop the produce in and then a wool blanket to cover them, in a cold spot (garage, etc) they should be just fine.
+For the sweet potatoes and squash, it will be too cold in the garage - put them in a dry corner of your home away from the heater (they want it to be 55F - 60F) and they will last for weeks.
 These crops are HARDY – that’s why they store well.
 We have lots of recipes on the website to help make your winter cooking interesting and delicious.

 This stuff is dirty!